- About MaxiCode

 RS, GS and EOT cannot be viewed because they are non-printable characters, therefore, the Encoded Data should always be verified when symbols are created for UPS.

 IDAutomation MaxiCode products support the format ~??? to specify the ASCII code of the character to be encoded.
-This allows the encoding of GS, RS and EOT from the command line.
+This allows easy encoding of GS, RS and EOT.
 For example, the following data:

 “[)>”+RS+ “01”+GS+ “96336091062”+GS+ “840”+GS+ “002”+GS+ “1Z14647438″+GS+”UPSN”+GS+”410E1W”+GS+”195″+GS+GS+”1/1″+GS+GS+”Y”+GS+

 Encoded Data Verification should be performed to ensure proper encoding.

 The IDAutomation MaxiCode Font and Encoder may be used to print MaxiCode as a font.
 The IDAutomation MaxiCode font includes two types of fonts, a standard high-resolution hexagon version and a low-resolution octagon version designed for 8-12 dots per mm as defined in Annexe J of the AIM specification.
 Additionally, many IDAutomation Barcode Components and Applications support MaxiCode in 2D versions of the software, including Barcode Label Software Pro, .NET Standard & .NET Core, SSRS, Crystal Reports, ActiveX Barcode Control, .NET Windows Forms Control, ASP.NET Server Control and the Java Barcode Products.